 The makeup of faculty changes a bit each summer, with our veterans rotating in and out and some new faces appearing every June.
 It's our way of providing, within the scope of a small program, something of the breadth and depth of a large one.
 Over the course of their studies our students will get to know many distinguished teachers and hear many voices.

-Chris Bachelder is the author of the novels U.S.!, Bear v.
-Shark, and Lessons in Virtual Tour Photography (an e-book available free at www.mcsweeneys. net/bachelder/).
-His short fiction and essays have appeared in a number of magazines and journals, including Harper's, McSweeney's, The Believer, The Oxford American, American Short Fiction, Mother Jones, The Cincinnati Review, and New Stories from the South.
-His new novel, Abbott Awaits, was published in 2011, to strong reviews: “Not since John Cheever,” said novelist Brock Clark, “has an American male fiction writer written so ingeniously, so beautifully, so heartbreakingly about the pain and sweetness of domestic life.''
-Bachelder received an MFA in fiction from the University of Florida and taught at New Mexico State, Colorado College, and the University of Massachusetts before joining the Creative Writing faculty of the University of Cincinnati in 2011.
-Photo: Buck Butler
+Chris Bachelder is the author of the novels The Throwback Special, Abbott Awaits, U.S.!, Bear v.
+Shark, and Lessons in Virtual Tour Photography.
+His short fiction and essays have appeared in a number of magazines and journals, including The Paris Review, Harper's, McSweeney's, The Believer, The Oxford American, American Short Fiction, Mother Jones, The Cincinnati Review, and New Stories from the South.
+His novel Abbott Awaits was published in 2011, to strong reviews: “Not since John Cheever,” said novelist Brock Clark, “has an American male fiction writer written so ingeniously, so beautifully, so heartbreakingly about the pain and sweetness of domestic life.''
+His acclaimed new novel, The Throwback Special, was serialized in The Paris Review.
+The book follows 22 men who meet each year to reenact the 1985 Joe Theisman football injury.
+Bachelder was awarded the prestigious Terry Southern prize this year.
+He received an MFA in fiction from the University of Florida and taught at New Mexico State, Colorado College, and the University of Massachusetts before joining the Creative Writing faculty of the University of Cincinnati in 2011.
+Photo: Camille Stallings.

-Ron Briggs is Assistant Professor of Spanish and Latin American Cultures at Barnard College and teaches language and literature classes there and at Columbia.
-A specialist in the literature and culture of Latin America, he has published essays and reviews in Estudios, Caribe, Revista de Humanidades, and other scholarly journals.
-His first book, Tropes of Enlightenment in the Age of Bolívar: Simón Rodríguez and the American Essay at Revolution, was published in 2010; he’s now at work on another with the working title “Exemplary American Lives: Education and Narrative in the Post-Independence Americas.”
-Ron Briggs earned his MA at Middlebury College and his PhD at New York University.
+Ron Briggs is Associate Professor of Spanish and Latin American Cultures at Barnard College and teaches undergraduate courses there and graduate seminars at Columbia University.
+A specialist in the literature and culture of Latin America, he has published essays and reviews in Studies in Travel Writing, Dieciocho, Journal of Spanish Cultural Studies and other scholarly journals.
+His first book, Tropes of Enlightenment in the Age of Bolívar: Simón Rodríguez and the American Essay at Revolution, was published in 2010 by Vanderbilt University Press; he has a second on the evolution of the social novel forthcoming from Vanderbilt in 2017.
+Briggs graduated from Sewanee with a BA in English and Spanish.
+He earned his MA at Middlebury College and his PhD at New York University. photo Mary Stafford

-Angus Fletcher is one of the most distinguished senior scholars of English and American literature now at work.
-His best known book may be his classic study Allegory: The Theory of a Symbolic Mode, soon to be reissued by Princeton University Press, but he has written on nearly everything: Spenser, Milton, the myth of Dionysus, and American poetry.
+Angus Fletcher (1930 - 2016) was one of the most distinguished senior scholars of English and American literature.
+His best known book may be his classic study Allegory: The Theory of a Symbolic Mode, but he has written on nearly everything: Spenser, Milton, the myth of Dionysus, and American poetry.
 Reviewing his most recent, Time, Space, and Motion in the Age of Shakespeare, Joan Richardson at bookforum.com praised him as "a magically gifted teacher in whose presence we hear what thinking feels like," adding that his book was "not only a brilliant study of the early modern period but a handbook for our time as well, a meditation on the extended moment when the 'mind . . . discovers the psyche to be an integral part of the world out there.'"
-A long-time professor at the City University of New York, Fletcher has also served as a visiting professor at Princeton and a Fellow at the Getty museum in Los Angeles.
+A long-time professor at the City University of New York, Fletcher also served as a visiting professor at Princeton and a Fellow at the Getty museum in Los Angeles.

-Mariana Johnson is Assistant Professor of Film Studies, and Associate Chair of the Film Studies Department, at the University of North Carolina at Wilmington, where she teaches courses in Latin American Cinema, History of Documentary, Hitchcock, and Film Theory, among other subjects.
+Mariana Johnson is Associate Professor of Film Studies at the University of North Carolina at Wilmington, where she teaches courses in Latin American Cinema, History of Documentary, Hitchcock, and Film Theory, among other subjects.
 A former Fulbright Scholar, Johnson was awarded the Grand Marnier Film Fellowship from the Film Society of Lincoln Center and was a visiting scholar at the Instituto Riva-Aguero in Lima, Peru.
 Her essays and reviews have appeared in Film International, Film Comment, and The Oxford Handbook to Film Studies, among other publications.
 Mariana Johnson earned her MA and PhD in Cinema Studies at New York University, where she also earned a graduate certificate in ethnographic filmmaking from the Program for Media, Culture and History.
 She is currently editing the Directory of World Cinema: Cuba (Intellect Press) and working on a project about film preservation in Latin America.